acend/container-basics-training/content/en/docs/09/_index.md

 If you type <http://localhost:8080/db.php> in your browser or use `curl http://localhost:8080/db.php` in the webshell you get... an error!
 This is because the mysqli extension is not installed in the container.

-Off course we will not install it in the running container but change the image.
+Obviously, we will not install it in the running container but build a new image.
 More on that in the next lab.